 24.1.
 An employee may be granted leave of absence without pay upon the approval of the District.
 Requests for such leaves must be in writing and must establish reasonable justification for the approval by the District.
 No leave without pay will be granted for any period of time where employee still has available vacation or personal leave days.

 24.2.
 Employees on leave without pay for longer than thirty (30) calendar days or more will not accrue or be eligible for any benefits provided under the terms of this Agreement, including insurance.

+TA: 04-18-17

 25.0.
 Personnel File